moomoofarm1/awesome-neural-manifolds/Reflections.md

 - [Stochastic motion of attractor bumps](https://arxiv.org/abs/1205.3072)
 - [Drift-diffusion dynamics from neuronal competition](https://pmc.ncbi.nlm.nih.gov/articles/PMC6609930/)

-The historical papers behind the psychophysics-to-manifold argument are collected in the README subsection **“Psychological manifolds originated from psychophysics.”**
+The historical papers behind the psychophysics-to-manifold argument are collected in the README subsection **"Psychological manifolds originated from psychophysics."**